 Note 1.
-Organization
+Foundation

-Organization and Nature of Activities
+Foundation and Nature of Activities

-Human Dignity Foundation (The Foundation or HDF) was incorporated as a California non-profit corporation on August 22, 1996.
-The Foundation is committed to providing perpetual and significant funding to community-based organizations serving the San Diego area's lesbian, gay, bisexual and transgender population.
+Human Dignity Foundation (the "Foundation' or HDF) was incorporated as a California non-profit corporation on August 22, 1996.
+The Foundation is committed to providing perpetual and significant funding to community-based Foundations serving the San Diego area's lesbian, gay, bisexual and transgender population.
 The Foundation raises, invests, and distributes funds in partnership with donors and grantees.